 12. Money matters

 There are ATMs and banks on every corner and cash withdrawals are in Euros with a fee.
-Major banks don’t charge ATM fees to foreigners, but privately-operated ATMs may sometimes charge high fees, so pay attention before engaging into withdrawals.
-However, machine should warn you about the charge, so you have a choice to cancel the transaction before committing to it.
+Major banks don’t charge ATM fees to foreigners, but privately-operated ATMs may sometimes charge high fees, so pay attention before engaging in withdrawals.
+However, the machine should warn you about the charge, so you have a choice to cancel the transaction before committing to it.

 Read more: Money and Banks in Spain